Son of a Gun (JX song)

-"Son of a Gun" is the debut single of British dance music DJ Jake Williams, released under the name JX.
-It was released in March 1994, reaching number six in the United Kingdom and Australia and number 35 in the Netherlands.
+"Son of a Gun" is a song by British dance music DJ Jake Williams, released under the name JX.
+It was released as his debut single in March 1994 by Hooj Choons and Internal Dance, reaching number six in the United Kingdom and Australia, as well as the top 40 in the Netherlands.
 The song contains samples from the 1976 song "Touch and Go" by Ecstasy, Passion & Pain featuring Barbara Roy.
+It also became a club hit and received positive reviews from many music critics, who praised the song's vocal hooks.
+Two different music videos were made to promote the single.